-The form for reporting complaints is located on insideheidelberg.edu under the Quicklinks tab/forms.
-This form is digitally filed with the AVPAA, who will oversee all action pertaining to the reported incident.
+The online complaint form for reporting complaints is digitally filed with the Executive Director of the Owen Center, who will oversee all actions pertaining to the reported incident.

 Determination of Sanctions

 Course instructors have the authority to assign grades; therefore, any sanctions that pertain to grades are at the discretion of the course instructor.